How to Become a Speech Therapist in Oklahoma

 Pursue Job Openings in Oklahoma

-There are many employers in Oklahoma which have a need for qualified SLPs.
+There are many employers in Oklahoma who employ qualified SLPs.
 A few of these include:

 Step 5.
 Renew Your License and Complete Continuing Education Requirements

-You’ll also need to complete 20 continuing education credits during that period, or 10 credits per year.
-Continuing education courses can consist of conferences, workshops, webinars, or academic courses relating to the practice of speech-language pathology.
+Continuing education can consist of conferences, workshops, webinars, or academic courses related to the practice of speech-language pathology.

 Speech-Language Pathology Salary in Oklahoma